sap-tutorials/Tutorials/tutorials/cp-workflow-add-usertask/cp-workflow-add-usertask.md

 ---
-title: Add a User Task to Your Workflow
+title: Add a User Task to Your Workflow (Neo)
 description: Enhance your workflow with a user task, in this case, to add an approval.
 auto_validation: true
 primary_tag: products>sap-cloud-platform